brendanheywood/moodle-local_cleanurls/README.md

 ---------

 Not every moodle link uses moodle_url, and some may also use relative links.
-Because the clean url may be wildy different to the original these legacy links will break.
-To fix this we add a base href tag of the original url to any pages with a rewritten url.
+Because the clean url may be wildy different to the original, these legacy links will break.
+To fix this, we add a base href tag of the original url to any pages with a rewritten url.
 An example of these are the module index pages which use relative links to the discussions.